 Dion Patelis is the lead engineer at Sentach.
-He completed his studies in electrical power and industrial computer systems engineering in 2012.
+His has experience with Omron, Siemens and Yokogawa PLCs in mixed SCADA environments.
+The industrial systems he works on are usually interconnected with remote SQL databases accessed through web interfaces.
+Dion completed his studies in electrical power and industrial computer systems engineering in 2012.
 The industrial computer systems degree had a heavy slant toward control systems and chemical process engineering.
 The power systems degree focused on generators, power line and substation design.
 Before going to Murdoch University in Western Australia, he worked in the computer industry repairing and building networks using a mesh of Linux, Mac and Microsoft systems.
 He also spent much time developing business database systems using PHP and MySQL.